-Access facebook over USSD
+How to access facebook over USSD

 There are many value-added services (VAS) that can be offered using USSD.
 Facebook over USSD is one of them.
-Why we need this over USSD?
+Why do we need this over USSD?
 The answer lies in the main feature of USSD.
 USSD sends entered strings or text from mobile devices to the home network or a USSD gateway and vice versa.
 It does not require an internet connection or a smartphone.
 This is mainly used in countries where people have a lesser number of smartphones and a mobile operator wants to open new channels for revenue.

 The main issue with USSD is that it limits the number of characters over the GSM network.
 So for long text, the VAS provider does many message transactions to get the string.